Vokoneshnikov/HotWheelsMarket/README.md

 # HotWheelsMarket
-This repository is the resul of my semester task.
+This repository is the result of my semester task.
 Will be uploaded one day.